sirca/clusterous/docs/manual/06_Environments.md

 - running all the Docker containers correctly, across all the nodes in the cluster, with each using the appropriate resources, etc.
 - a connection between the client machine and the cluster; if your application has a web based interface (e.g. the Jupyter notebook) or any other kind of external interface, you need to be able to easily access it

-The Clusterous Environment file feature provides an easy way to achieve all of the above with a single step.
+The Clusterous "environment file" feature provides an easy way to achieve all of the above with a single step.

-Once you have made your application run inside a Docker container, you need to provide Clusterous a way of deploying it on to the cluster.
-This is done by means of an environment file that describes how to do so.

-An environment file is a special YAML file that provides Clusterous instructions to build the Docker images for your application, copy files to the cluster, run containers correctly, and create an SSH tunnel if necessary.

-## Running the Docker application in Clusterous
-There are two things to keep in mind when making your application run correctly in a Clusterous cluster.

--
-- All Clusterous clusters have a dedicated "shared volume", which is an NFS volume accessible to all nodes.
-This volume is mounted in /home/data, and is typically used for launch scripts, common configuration files and so on, as well as for your application's input/output data.

 ## Environment files
 An environment file is a special YAML format file that you write, allowing you to deploy and run your application on the cluster in a single step.